prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // Only present if ``type`` is "REFUND" merchant_sig?: EddsaSignature;

-      // public key of the reserve that will receive the funds, for "PAYBACK" operations. reserve_pub?: EddsaPublicKey;
+      // public key of the reserve that will receive the funds, for "RECOUP" operations. reserve_pub?: EddsaPublicKey;

-      // Signature by the exchange, only present if ``type`` is "PAYBACK",
+      // Signature by the exchange, only present if ``type`` is "RECOUP",
-      // "OLD-COIN-PAYBACK" or "PAYBACK-REFRESH".
+      // "OLD-COIN-RECOUP" or "RECOUP-REFRESH".
 Signature is
-      // of type TALER_SIGNATURE_EXCHANGE_CONFIRM_PAYBACK for "PAYBACK",
+      // of type TALER_SIGNATURE_EXCHANGE_CONFIRM_RECOUP for "RECOUP",
-      // and of type TALER_SIGNATURE_EXCHANGE_CONFIRM_PAYBACK_REFRESH otherwise.
+      // and of type TALER_SIGNATURE_EXCHANGE_CONFIRM_RECOUP_REFRESH otherwise.
       exchange_sig?: EddsaSignature;

       // public key used to sign ``exchange_sig``,